BeyondTheClouds/enos/README.md

 $ <editor> reservation.yaml
 ```

+> * For G5k, nodes are grouped using the cluster names available on the
+testbeds.

+> * For Vbox, nodes are grouped by size (tiny, small, medium, large).

 ## Note on Registry backends

+For G5k only.
 The deployment makes use of a private docker registry configured as a
 mirror of the official docker registry.
 There are two modes
 * `ceph: false`.
 It will start a fresh registry that will cache the